-¶12-The work has continued to grow and there are now established churches in the following fields in the Caribbean Area-Antigua, Barbados, Barbuda, Grand Cayman, Jamaica, Montserrat, Nevis, St. Kitts, and Trinidad in the British West Indies; Saba in the Dutch West Indies; the Isle of Pines in the Cuban West Indies; St. Croix in the American Virgin Islands; in Puerto Rico; British Guiana, and Surinam, South America.
+¶12-The work has continued to grow and there are now established churches in the following fields in the Caribbean Area-Antigua, Barbados, Barbuda, Grand Cayman, Montserrat, Nevis and Trinidad in the British West Indies; St. Martins and Saba in the Dutch West Indies; the Isle of Pines in the Cuban West Indies; St. Croix and St. Thomas in the American Virgin Islands; and British Guiana, South America.